hphelion/documentation/commercial/GA1/commercial.install-GA-vlan-enable.md

 Accordingly, HP's Helion OpenStack (Helion Cloud) defaults to VxLan to support tenant network isolation.
 However, we need to deploy Helion Cloud to customers desiring to migrate gradually from legacy VLAN to VxLan, a non-default install feature.

 This whitepaper walks through a way to configure Helion OpenStack tenant networks to use VLAN Provider Network.
-Such deployments enable a tenant’s virtual machines hosted in a legacy infrastructure and/or based on VMWare ESX to communicate to a virtual machine running in HP Helion OpenStack.
+Such deployments enable a tenant's virtual machines hosted in a legacy infrastructure and/or based on VMWare ESX to communicate to a virtual machine running in HP Helion OpenStack.

 Typically, a Hybrid Application Deployment across two or more Infrastructure Providers (one being Helion OpenStack).